OutSystems/docs-product/src/setup-maintain/setup/change-db-authentication.md

 1. Click **Grant Permissions**.

-1. For each user, click **Test Connection** and check everything is ok.
+1. Check everything is ok with the connection for each user, by clicking **Test Connection**.

 1. Click **File** > **Export Configuration** and save the configuration file.

 1. On each front-end, do the following in the Configuration Tool:
-    1. Click **File** > **Import Configuration** and choose the file exported in step 6.
+    1. Click **File** > **Import Configuration** and choose the configuration file exported previously.
     1. Go to the **Database** tab.
 With Windows Authentication, passwords are not saved; so, if needed, configure the usernames and passwords for all users.
     1. Click **Grant Permissions**.
     1. Check everything is ok with the connection for each user, by clicking **Test Connection**.
-    1. If you changed the authentication to Windows Authentication, and if you have machines with Application Pools configured to run OutSystems applications besides the OutSystemsApplications pool:
+    1. If you changed the authentication to Windows Authentication, and if you have machines with Application Pools configured to run OutSystems apps besides the OutSystemsApplications pool:
         1. Go to the **IIS Management Console**.
-        1. For each pool running OutSystems applications, set the **Identity** in **Advanced Settings** to match the Runtime user, and click **Ok**.
+        1. For each pool running OutSystems apps, set the **Identity** in **Advanced Settings** to match the Runtime user, and click **Ok**.

-        If you changed the authentication to Database Authentication, it is recommended that you restore the Application Pools **Identity** to the NetworkService or ApplicationPoolIdentity.
+        If you changed the authentication to Database Authentication, we recommend that you restore the Application Pools **Identity** to the NetworkService or ApplicationPoolIdentity.

 1. On the Configuration Tool in the controller machine, go to the **Session** tab.

 1. Click **Create Session Database**.
-To avoid downtime, set the Session state to a different database than the one configured in steps 2 to 5.
+To avoid downtime, set the Session state to a different database than the one for which you changed the authentication mode.

 1. Click **Apply and Exit**.
-A message to publish the latest version of Service Center is displayed.
+A message to publish the latest version of Service Center displays.
 Click **Cancel**.

-1. On each front-end, click **Apply and Exit**.
+1. On each front end, click **Apply and Exit**.

     <div class="info" markdown="1">

-    In case you have multiple front-end servers, you can avoid downtime by performing this operation one front-end at a time and leaving at least one front-end untouched until you are sure that all applications have been republished.
+    If you have multiple front-end servers, you can avoid downtime by performing this operation one front end at a time.
+Leave at least one front end untouched until you’re sure that all apps republish.

     </div>

 1. On the Configuration Tool in the controller machine, click **Apply and Exit**.
-A message to publish the latest version of Service Center is displayed.
+A message to publish the latest version of Service Center displays.
 Click **OK**.

 1. If there are Database Catalogs configured:
     1. Open **Service Center**.
     1. Go to **Administration** > **Database Catalogs**.
-    1. For each configured catalog (other than Main), give permissions to users to access that catalog in the database:
+    1. For each configured catalog (other than Main), enable users to access that catalog in the database by assigning these roles to:
-        * The Admin user requires the roles: db_accessadmin, db_datareader, db_datawriter, db_ddladmin and db_securityadmin.
+        * The Admin user: db_accessadmin, db_datareader, db_datawriter, db_ddladmin and db_securityadmin.
-        * The Runtime user requires the roles: db_datareader and db_datawriter.
+        * The Runtime user: db_datareader and db_datawriter.
-        * The Log role requires: db_datareader and db_datawiter.
+        * The Log role: db_datareader and db_datawiter.

         <div class="info" markdown="1">

         Notes:
         <ul>
-        <li> If the catalog was configured before Platform Server 7.0 with a specific Runtime user, we recommend to change it to the same user configured in the Configuration Tool. </li>
+        <li> If the catalog was configured before Platform Server 7.0 with a specific Runtime user, we recommend changing it to the same user configured in the Configuration Tool. </li>
         <li> Using specific users is only allowed for backward compatibility. </li>
         </ul>